Manipal-OSF/shell-scripts/README.md

 ## Description
 tomato.sh is a Bash script implementation of the Pomodoro Technique.
 It helps you manage your work sessions effectively by timing your work intervals and breaks.

-## Usage

-`./tomato.sh [FOCUS_TIME_MINUTES] [BREAK_TIME_MINUTES]`

-By default, the script sets the focus time to 25 minutes and the break time to 5 minutes.
-However, you can override these defaults by providing your desired focus and break times as arguments.

 ## Features

 - **Customizable Focus and Break Times:** Adjust the duration of your work sessions and breaks according to your preferences.